yyx990803/npm-http-server/README.md

 ## Debugging

-To enable debug output, set `NODE_DEBUG=npm-http-server` in your environment.
+To enable debug console output, set `DEBUG=npm-http-server` in your environment.